mr2chowd/linux_shortcuts/linux_shortcuts.md

 ## Apache Troubleshooting

-**xFusionCorp Industries** utilizes monitoring tools to check the status of every service, application, etc. running on the systems.
-The monitoring system identified that Apache service is not running on some of the **Nautilus Application** Servers in **Stratos Datacenter**.
+**Verisk** utilizes monitoring tools to check the status of every service, application, etc. running on the systems.
+The monitoring system identified that Apache service is not running on some of the **verisk_streaming Application** Servers in **Vancouver Datacenter**.

-Identify the faulty **Nautilus Application Servers** and fix the issue.
-Also, make sure Apache service is up and running on all **Nautilus Application Servers**.
+Identify the faulty **verisk_streaming Application Servers** and fix the issue.
+Also, make sure Apache service is up and running on all **verisk_streaming Application Servers**.
 Do not try to stop any kind of firewall that is already running.

-Apache is running on **5001** port on all **Nautilus Application Servers** and its document root must be **/var/www/html** on all app servers.
+Apache is running on **5001** port on all **verisk_streaming Application Servers** and its document root must be **/var/www/html** on all app servers.

 Finally you can test from **jump host** using curl command to access Apache on all app servers and it should work fine.
 E.g. **curl http://172.16.238.10:5001/**